Vanilla planifolia: Ecology

 In its native habitat Vanilla planifolia depends on one or more pollinators.
-Several species of bee have been proposed including Euglossa viridissima, Eulaema cingulata, Eulaema polychroma, Eulaema meriana, and Melipona beecheii for pollination.
-However, no definitive observation of pollination is recorded and the size of M. beecheii in particular make it unlikely to be a pollinator of this species of orchid, though unpublished observations have been made of E. viridissima completing pollination.
-This species live in different habitats due to the increase of human activity.
-Due to human interactions migration rate of northern Mexican plants migrate into the Southern Volcanic Belt.
+Several species of bee have been proposed including Euglossa species, Eulaema cingulata, Eulaema polychroma, Eulaema meriana, and Melipona beecheii for pollination.
+However, no definitive observation of pollination is recorded and the size of M. beecheii in particular make it unlikely to be a pollinator of this species of orchid, though unpublished observations suggest that Euglossa (reported as E. viridissima, but this species has historically been confused with other Euglossa species) might be capable of completing pollination.
+Attempts to document the visitation of V. planifolia in the Yucatan peninsula of Mexico failed to record any visitation by any stingless bees or orchid bees (including Melipona, Eulaema, and Euglossa), leaving the identity of natural pollinators as yet unresolved.